 Scientific members of NOF's Board of Trustees, as well as other leading experts in the field of osteoporosis, are routinely consulted to provide a fair and balanced perspective on the organization's written materials and educational programming.

-NOF is in full compliance with the Good Operating Practices Standards of the National Health Council, meets the strong and comprehensive standards of the Better Business Bureau's Wise Giving Alliance and has been awarded the Independent Charities Seal of Excellence.
+NOF is in full compliance with the Good Operating Practices Standards of the National Health Council and has been awarded the Independent Charities Seal of Excellence.

 There are many ways to get involved and support our mission.
 Find out what you can do to ensure we're able to continue raising awareness for osteoporosis and educating the public about the importance of good bone health in order to protect future generations from this disease.

 Learn more about us in this overview video created by the Giving Library and featuring NOF Executive Director and CEO, Amy Porter.